noec764/erpnext/docs/dooks/stock/purchase-return.md

 <!-- add-breadcrumbs -->
 # Purchase Return

-Dooks has an option for products that are need to be returned to the supplier.
+Dokie has an option for products that are need to be returned to the supplier.
 This may be on account of a number of reasons like defects in goods, quality not matching, the buyer not needing the stock, etc.